Code-Institute-Submissions/ConcreteStudio/README.md

 # ConcreteStudio
 Concrete studios is a website for an up and coming music studio.
-It's main purpose is to inform clients what services are offered and how you can get in touch/where to find them.
+It's main purpose is to inform clients what services are offered, how they can get in touch and where to find the studio.
-The website will target musicians looking to record their music or have their self recored music mixed,mastered and produced.
-It will also target anyone in the film industry, and podcasters.
+The website will target musicians who want to record, mix, master and produce their music.
+It will also target podcasters and anyone in need of recoding voiceovers or audio books.